NIK-99/myarticles/Kubernetes/Network/BasicOfNetwork.md

 			- Path-Based Routing
 			- Wildcard Routing
 	- **ExternalName**:
-		- we can point to other cname
+		- We can point to other cname
 		- Services with type `ExternalName` work as other regular services, but when the service name is accessed, instead of returning cluster-ip of this service, it returns CNAME record with value to the external service.
+- **Services Without Selectors**:  It’s possible to create a Service without specifying a Pod selector.
+	- Useful for :
+		- Pointing to services in different namespaces
+		- Integrating with external services
+		- Manual endpoint management
-- **Services Without Selectors**:  It’s possible to create a Service without specifying a Pod selector, which can be useful in scenarios where you want to manually define the backend.
-This involves creating a separate **Endpoints** object that lists the IPs of the backend servers:
+	- This involves creating a separate **Endpoints** object that lists the IPs of the backend servers, Example:
 	```yaml
 	apiVersion: v1
 	kind: Service